 - Stir garlic into the onion mixture; cook and stir until fragrant, 2 to 3 minutes more.

 - Pour vegetable broth and tomato sauce into pot.
 Simmer for about 10 minutes.

 - Stir carrots and potatoes through the broth.
 Simmer until carrots are tender, 10 to 15 minutes more.

 - Drop corn, edamame, greenbeans, and kale into the soup.
 Continue to simmer until okra is tender, 5 to 10 minutes more.
-Season with salt and pepper.
+Season to taste.